 - Edges sanded for safety

 - Temperable for extra strength

 Benefits & Advantages

-We have been building smart mirror and mirror television systems for 20 years, constantly perfecting our support, manufacturing, and packaging.
+We have been building mirror television systems for 20 years, constantly perfecting our support, manufacturing, and packaging.
 We provide superior mirrors compared to our competition.
-Our Smart Mirror products are backed by extensive documentation, specifications, videos, and return policy.
+Our TV Mirror products are backed by extensive documentation, specifications, videos, and return policy.

 Our team is standing by to process your order right away.
 Cutting and packaging is typically done within a couple hours.
 If your glass is tempered, please allow one week for manufacturing.

 We offer a 60-day return policy for our tv mirror products.